 Medical Education Grant Requests

 Ipsen Biopharmaceuticals, Inc. seeks to advance scientific knowledge and enhance patient care by funding certain types of requests for healthcare provider or patient education from the medical and scientific community.
-Our areas of therapeutic interest fall into 3 categories: endocrinology, neurology, and oncology.
+Our areas of therapeutic interest fall into 3 categories: oncology, neurosciences, and rare diseases.
 In particular, we are interested in funding education relating to acromegaly, neuroendocrine tumors, pancreatic cancer, and neuromuscular and movement disorders.
 In general, Ipsen has a preference for programs that are supported by multiple organizations.

 Who May Request a Grant?